HorizonEmuTeam/Horizon-Emu/README.md

 # Installation

-1. a) Go to [Releases tab](https://github.com/HorizonEmuTeam/Horizon-Emu/releases/), open latest release, download an Apk file and install it, or [Download from RuStore](https://apps.rustore.ru/app/com.antutu.ABenchMark)
+1. Go to [Releases tab](https://github.com/HorizonEmuTeam/Horizon-Emu/releases/), open latest release, download an Apk file and install it, or [Download from RuStore](https://apps.rustore.ru/app/com.antutu.ABenchMark)
 2. Open an application called `Horizon Emu`, provide all requset permissions, go to `Download` tab, and click on `Update all`, and if you need, install Scripts CPU Topology instead of the regular version of Scripts, and in this tab also download Wine version that you want
 3. Open `Containers` tab, click on `Create a new container`, select name for your container, and click `Confirm`